evkx/evkx.github.io/content/models/kia/ev9/EV9_Long_Range_AWD/_index.md

 ## Performance

-The Kia EV9 Long Range AWD has a maximum power of 283KW (385hp).
-The total torque is 700nm.
+The Kia EV9 Long Range AWD has a maximum power of 283 KW (385 hp/380 bhp).
+The total torque is 700 nm (517 ft-lb).
 It performs the 0-100km/h sprint (0-62mph) in 5,3 seconds.
 The top speed is 200 km/h.

 ## Battery, range, and charging